List of Death in Paradise characters: Detective Inspector Humphrey Goodman

+Humphrey Goodman and Martha also appear in the spin-off version, Beyond Paradise since February 2023.

 Detective Sergeant Florence Cassell

 At the age of 27, Cassell joins the team to replace Fidel as Sergeant at the start of Series 4, and later is promoted to Detective Sergeant when Camille Bordey leaves midway through the series.
 She works efficiently and gets along with all the team, establishing a strong connection with Goodman when she is promoted.
 She is sent a note by Camille in order to know how to 'control' Goodman, and they both drink to Camille after she helps solve her first case as Detective Sergeant.
 She is very intelligent and always observes suspects carefully for any clues.
 In the team's visit to the UK, Cassell proved more willing to explore little details of life in Britain than Myers, although she still found the Guinness beer too thick for her taste.

 In Series 8, Florence is revealed to be in a romantic relationship with Patrice, a new character.
 He proposed to her in the third episode and they became engaged.
 However, after one of Patrice's friends was arrested for murder in the fifth episode, Cassell overheard him talking to someone on the phone about the crime, and followed him to an old boathouse, where she was shot at the end of the episode.
 At the beginning of episode 6, she was able to call JP and get the rest of the team there in time to get her to the hospital, but soon after they discovered Patrice had been shot dead in the boathouse - devastating Florence.
 The subsequent investigation confirmed that Patrice's friend had been psychologically manipulated into committing the previous murder so that the real guilty party would receive a major inheritance, clearing Patrice and his friend of wrongdoing.
 After talking with Jack about how he coped with the death of his wife, Florence decides to leave Saint Marie and move to Martinique with relatives to get away from the memories of Patrice, but Jack and the others assure her that her spot on the team would be open if she ever decided to come back.